rastersoft/slingshot_app_launcher/README.md

     2: Highlights the icons when the mouse cursor files over them
     3: Code much more compliant with Gnome Shell style
     4: Fixed three forgotten "this."
+    5: Allows to move the Activities button inside the menu and disable the hotspot
+    6: Packed the schemas (forgotten in version 5)

 Created by Raster Software Vigo (rastersoft) http://www.rastersoft.com